joaomlneto/anafind/README.md

 2. Lookup the anagram of a given word.
   - Worst case: `O(N)`
   - Average case: `O(1)`

+An alternative implementation is to swap the HashMap for a TreeMap, causing both worst cases and average cases to be `O(N*log(N)^2)` for insertion and `O(log(N))` for lookups.

+Below is a slightly more verbose discussion on these results.

 ## Loading the Dictionary